 Thinking about adopting a new best friend?
 When you adopt your new pet from the Animal Rescue League of Berks County Inc. you’re not only getting a great pal but you’re also giving that special animal companion a second chance at life.
 On any given day, there are many wonderful pets just waiting to be adopted.
-Visit with us and tour our dog kennels, cat colonies, critter room and barn to find that special pet to make your life complete.
+Visit with us and tour our dog kennels, cat colonies, and barn to find that special pet to make your life complete.
 Application for Adoption.
 Below you will find what you need to know about adopting a pet from the ARL.

 Things to Know Before You Arrive If you are coming to adopt, please note the following policies:

 - Heads of the household and children living in the household must be present.